PCJones/Ultimate-Splinterlands-Bot-V2/README.md

 - Install https://dotnet.microsoft.com/download/dotnet/5.0/runtime (for console applications)
 - Install Google Chrome
 - Download the correct win32 chromedriver for your Chrome version (if you have chrome 96 download chromedriver 96): https://chromedriver.chromium.org/downloads
-- Put the chromedriver.exe (not .zip) in bot main folder
+- Put the chromedriver.exe (inside the .zip) in bot main folder
 - Create config.txt and accounts.txt in config folder - see config-example.txt and accounts-example.txt
 - Start the bot by double clicking on Ultimate Splinterlands Bot V2.exe in main folder